hamlet-framework/type/README.md

 ## Todo

+- Add union types in PHP 8.0
+- Add PHP 8.0 in travis
 - Add more tests around class/object-like nullable,? properties
 - Rework all Cast and Match tests to deal with complete set of basic types
 - Add test coverage metrics to travis, add badge
 - Add types for iterable|self|static|class-string
 - Add more tests for PHPDoc and Namespace resolver
-- Add PHP 8.0 in travis
 - Add more tests for agreements between Psalm/PHPStan and Type assertions